3drobotics/solodevguide/book/hardware-accessorybay.md

 ## Mechanical

-The Accessory Bay is considered to be the area behind the gimbal under the Solo that does not interfere with the 3DR Gimbal.
+The *Accessory Bay* is considered to be the area behind the gimbal under the Solo that does not interfere with the 3DR Gimbal.
 It is roughly 3" wide x 5.25" long x 4" deep.

 Maximum payload of the system is 700g, the 3DR Gimbal + GoPro weigh approximately 390g, leaving 310g for accessories that are meant to be used with the 3DR Gimbal.

 The Accessory Bay hole pattern is M2 screws in a 1.655" x 1.15" rectanglar pattern.
-Beware that the rectangle is intersected by the path of the gimbal.
+Ensure that the rectangle is not intersected by the path of the gimbal.

 ## Electrical